 5. Seeing is believing: miniature and gigantic architectural models of second temple

 6. The Musée de la Grande Guerre du Pays de Meaux – a simulacrum of the 1914–1918 war?

 7. Simulacra architecture in relation to tourism: Charles Rennie Mackintosh in Glasgow and Antoni Gaudi in Barcelona

 Jean-François Staszak received his PhD in Geography at the Sorbonne University.
-After serving as an Associate Professor in the Universities of Amiens (Northern France) and Panthéon-Sorbonne (Paris), he became a full Professor at the Geography Department of the University of Geneva (Switzerland).
+After serving as Associate Professor in the Universities of Amiens (Northern France) and Panthéon-Sorbonne (Paris), he became full Professor at the Geography Department of the University of Geneva (Switzerland).
 His early research focused on the history and epistemology of Geography, and then on economic and cultural Geography.
-His most recent work addresses geographical imaginaries in the fields of art and tourism, analyzing the geographical othering process and especially the Exotic.
+His most recent work addresses geographical imaginaries in the fields of art and tourism, analysing the geographical othering process and especially the exotic.
 His understanding of the articulation of geographical representations, practices, and realities owes much to deconstructionist theories and to postcolonial and gender studies.
 Among his recent books: Quartier réservé.
 Bousbir, Casablanca Genève, Georg (2020), Simuler le monde.
-Panoramas, parcs à theme et autres dispositifs immersifs, Genève, Métispresse (2019); Frontières en tous genres.
-Cloisonnement spatial et constructions identitaires, Rennes, PUR (2017); Clichés exotiques.
+Panoramas, parcs à theme et autres dispositifs immersifs, Genève, Métispresse (2019), Frontières en tous genres.
+Cloisonnement spatial et constructions identitaires, Rennes, PUR (2017), Clichés exotiques.
 Le Tour du Monde en photographies 1860–1890, Paris, De Monza (2015).